3C 334: Description

 3C 334 is found to be located inside a dense cluster environment.
 It has a sharp bounded northern radio lobe with a plume extension in the south while the southern radio lobe on the other hand, is weakly brightened with a much faint lobe emission.
 There is also a trail of radio emission found leading towards a diffused hotspot, possibly interpreted as a counter-jet.
 A southern jet can be seen going straight before curving eastwards to a hotspot region, based on Multi-Element Radio Linked Interferometer Network and Very Large Array observation imaging.
 Low brightness emission is also present between the object's lobes and the radio core.
 There is a knot described as elongated, connecting to the hotspot via a weak emission bridge.

 The host galaxy of the object has an elongated appearance.
 Based on observations, the host has twisted isotopes with an arc-like structure to the south direction evidently detected by its oxygen atom (O II) emission.

 The object shows a variation period of 15 years indicating blazar behavior.
 In February 1997, it was found to be in a stable state but however its brightness faded by 0.05 magnitude after 2.5 hours.
 According to high resolution centimeter-millimeter observations, its core is found to have substantial variability, exhibiting core flux density values of 5 GHz which was measured during the past 20 years.
-Extended X-ray emission was also found emitting from the object with its 60ɥm luminosity measured as 10^{46} erg s^{-1}.
-The pressure of the emission from within its emission-line region has a value exceeding 6 x 10^{5} cm^{-3} Kelvin.
+Extended X-ray emission was also found emitting from the object with its 60ɥm luminosity measured as 10^{46} erg s^{−1}.
+The pressure of the emission from within its emission-line region has a value exceeding 6 × 10^{5} cm^{−3} Kelvin.
 Emission line imaging also showed the object having a bar-shaped nebula that is located at position angle of 150°.